ANTI-INFLAMMATORY TURMERIC BITES RECIPE (GLUTEN FREE, DAIRY FREE, EGGLESS, REFINED SUGAR FREE)

-- Place dates and turmeric into a food processor until it becomes a liquid/paste with little chunks.
+- Place dates, galangal turmeric into a food processor until it becomes a liquid/paste with little chunks.

 - Put on some gloves or get down and dirty!
-Roll the turmeric mixture into balls and garnish with more black pepper or coconut.
+Roll the turmeric mixture into balls and garnish with more coconut.

 Storage Recommendations: As these balls are low in fats and sugars and high in water content, it is best eaten fresh.

 Please try this recipe our and tag us @thecleanaddicts and #CleanAddictsKitchen with your creations.
 We'd really love to see them!